rweldzius/PSC7475_S2025/README.md

 A Personal Day does not grant an automatic extension for items due.
 Students remain responsible for all assignments, exams, presentations, etc. due on that date.
 It is in the instructor’s discretion to determine whether any extension is appropriate given individual circumstances.

-Quizzes will not be excused due to an absence (excused or unexcused).
-Remember you have four "freebies" so use these wisely.

 ### Late Assignments

-Every problem set is assigned on a Monday and due on Blackboard by **11:59PM Villanova time on the following Friday**.
-Problem sets should be submitted via Blackboard.
-The problem sets are designed to require no more than two hours in total to complete.
-Late submissions will be **penalized 1 point off for each day late**.
-After three days, problem sets will no longer be accepted and will be scored 0.
-Remember that your lowest scoring problem set will not be counted toward your final grade, effectively giving you one "freebie;" use it wisely!
-Answer keys for the preceding week's problem set are posted on Wednesdays after class.
+Every problem set and exam is assigned on a Friday and due on Blackboard by **11:59pm Villanova time on the following Friday**.
+Problem sets and exams should be submitted via Blackboard.
+Late submissions will be **penalized 1 full letter grade for each day late**.
+After three days, problem sets and exams will no longer be accepted and will be scored 0.

 ### Cell Phones, Laptops, Tablets, etc.